 Built on the site of Tehran's citadel, the masterpiece that can be observed today is the result of centuries of construction and renovations.
 It's the Qajar kings who made Tehran their capital, who transformed this ensemble of palaces, royal buildings, and gardens as a complex of 17 historical buildings into an art piece.

 Entering the Garden Palace, the beautiful Marmar Garden unfolds itself under the visitor's eyes, a representation of heaven.
-A long pool runs on its center, leading the sight on the stunning terrace of the Marble Throne.
+A long pool runs in its centre, leading the sight on the stunning terrace of the Marble Throne.
 Here, between walls covered with incredible mirrors work stands a majestic throne, sculpted with 65 pieces of marble.
-Until Reza Shah Pahlavi in 1925, Persian kings have come here to be solemnly invested with power, a jeweled crown placed upon their head.
+Until Reza Shah Pahlavi in 1925, Persian kings have come here to be invested with power and put a jewelled crown upon their heads.

 The Salam Hall, whose exteriors are as striking as its richly decorated interior is one of the most breathtaking monuments of this palace.
 More than 120 years ago, Naser al-Din Shah would hold official receptions here, while exhibiting all the gifts offered to the court.
-When he was not wearing its sovereign's outfit, the Qajar king enjoyed to rest in the quietness of "Khalvat- e Karim Khani "or the Karim Khani Nook, with its beautiful pond supplied by the underground water of the king's Qanat.
-Illuminated by the sun passing through its carved vaults, over one century later the place has kept its unparalleled atmosphere, where the grandeur marble tombstone of Nasser- al Din shah remains just in his favorite corner in peace.
+When he was not wearing its sovereign's outfit, the Qajar king enjoyed resting in the quietness of "Khalvat- e Karim Khani "or the Karim Khani Nook, with its beautiful pond supplied by the underground water of the king's Qanat.
+Illuminated by the sun passing through its carved vaults, over one century later the place has kept its unparalleled atmosphere, where the grandeur marble tombstone of Nasser- al-Din shah remains just in his favourite corner in peace.

-Seized the imposing seat of "the highest building" of entire Iran from Ali Qapu edifice in Safavid capital city, Isfahan and stood as the first of its kind in the history of architecture of Iran in late 19th, Shams- Al Emarat or Shams- Ol Emareh in local dialect, is not a blend of modern European and traditional Persian masterwork to be admired, neither is the elevated mansion owns that favorable panoramic view of Tehran for Nasser- al Din shah and his family.
+Seized the imposing seat of "the highest building" of entire Iran from Ali Qapu edifice in Safavid capital city, Isfahan and stood as the first of its kind in the history of architecture of Iran in the late 19th, Shams- Al Emarat or Shams- Ol Emareh in the local dialect is not a blend of modern European and traditional Persian masterwork to be admired, neither is the elevated mansion owns that favourable panoramic view of Tehran for Nasser- al Din Shah and his family.
 Whatever this sunny building used to be in the past has no chance to stand as gorgeous as the moment you walk in "Naser Khosro" street just a brick wall away of Golestan palace and get the dramatic look of it that makes your heart beat faster.
 That is when you become to realize the essence of a desire for making Shams- Ol Emareh.
-Since this charming palace was built and ordinary people could have prospect to see a landmark beyond the walls of palace, people has entitled aristocratic house or buildings as Shams- Ol Emareh.
+Since this charming palace was built and ordinary people could have the prospect to see a landmark beyond the walls of the palace, people have entitled aristocratic houses or buildings as Shams- Ol Emareh.